Printer friendly version

 The etymology of the word is interesting and sheds some light.
 The Hebrew word is heylel (from the root halal) which means shining one (Young's Concordance), morning star (Strong's Exhaustive Concordance), and bright star or splendid star (Gesenius' Hebrew-Chaldee Lexicon).The fact is, Lucifer is a transliterated French word from the Latin lucifero and is not a proper noun.
 It is a title and not a name.
 It is a word that describes the subject in question.
 It has never been the name of the devil, and neither was it the name of the king who was being indicted in Isaiah 14.
 The word was found throughout Latin manuscripts and especially in Jerome's Vulgate which became the common Bible for the Roman Catholic hierarchy.
 Therefore, by the end of the dark ages, the word had become the accepted name to most of the world.
 Milton's Paradise Lost also had a lot to do with Lucifer being the former name of Satan.

 Although Lucifer is mentioned only once in the English translations, Isaiah 14 is not the only place Jerome used the word in his Vulgate.
-Three good examples in the Old Testament are: "When his candle shined upon my head..."
-Job 29:3; If I beheld the sun when it shined."
-Job 31:26, and "By his sneezings a light doth shine."
-Job 41:18.
-He also used lucifero in the New Testament: "We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shines in a dark place, until the day dawn, and the day star (Grk. phosphoros - to shine) arise in your hearts."
+"When his *candle shined upon my head..."
+Job 29:3.
+He also used lucifer in the New Testament: "We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shines in a dark place, until the day dawn, and the **DAY STAR (Grk. phosphoros - to shine) arise in your hearts."
 2 Peter 1:19.
-No one will argue that this Lucifer/Lucifero, the Day Star, is Jesus Christ; so there is no just cause to say that the one in Isaiah is speaking of Satan.
+No one will argue that this Lucifer, the Day Star, is Jesus Christ; so there is no just cause to say that the one in Isaiah is speaking of Satan.

 There are two verses, however, we should notice in reference to Satan having to do with light.
 The first is 2 Corinthians 11:14.
 It says that Satan is able totransform himself into an angel of light, but according to the Greek word for transform, metaschematizo, it has to do with an external disguise.
 No one would think that a man who disguises himself by putting on a gorilla costume at a masquerade party is really a gorilla, and neither should we think that this dark thing becomes light by putting on a mask that looks like a glossy, plastic sun.
 Therefore, Satan's transformation is a scheme that presents an external condition (ref. footnote ) that looks similar to those who have been transformed by an internal nature.
 That is, "...be ye transformed by the renewing of your mind..."
 Romans 12:2.